Немно́го о языке́ 2.3 Кто мои́ хозя́ева?

 Упражне́ние 4

-Listen to the words and decide whether the form must refer to a man, must refer to a woman, or could refer to either a man or woman.
+Listen to the audio below and decide whether the words refer to a man, refer to a woman, or could refer to either a man or woman.

 Упражне́ние 5

-Now listen to some plural words and decide whether the form refers to a male (or mixed) group, or whether it can refer only to an all-female group.
+Listen to some plural words and decide whether the forms refer to a male (or mixed) group, or whether they refer only to an all-female group.